PPP vs Other Conditions: How to Tell the Difference

 Many men immediately fear infection or an STD.
 In reality, several common and harmless conditions can cause bumps in this area.

-This guide explains how Pearly Penile Papules (PPP) differ from other common causes of white or flesh-coloured bumps, so you can better understand what you’re seeing and reduce unnecessary anxiety.
+This guide explains how Pearly penile papules (PPP) differ from other common causes of white or flesh-coloured bumps, so you can better understand what you’re seeing and reduce unnecessary anxiety.

 What Are Pearly Penile Papules (PPP)?